The Directors have pleasure in presenting their Forty-Third Annual Report and Accountsfor the year ended 31st March 2019.

 Regulations.
 There are no materially significant related party transactions made by theCompany with Promoters Directors or Key Managerial Personnel etc. which may havepotential conflict of interest with the Company at large.
 All related party transactionsare presented to the Audit Committee and the Board if required for approval.
 Omnibusapproval is obtained for the transactions which are foreseen and repetitive in nature.
 ThePolicy on Related Party Transactions as approved by the Board is uploaded on theCompanys website at the web link: www.goodricke.com/policies.

 Accordingly disclosures of related party transactions in terms of Clause (h) of subsection (3) of Section 134 of Companies Act 2013 read with Rule 8 (2) of the Companies(Accounts) Rules 2014 in Form AOC 2 is not applicable.
 Transactions with relatedparties as per requirements of Accounting Standard are disclosed in the notes to theaccounts annexed to the financial statements.

 LOANS GUARANTEES OR INVESTMENTS

-The particulars of loans guarantees or investments made under section 186 of theCompanies Act 2013 are covered in the notes of the Financial Statement for the periodended 31st March 2016.
+The particulars of loans guarantees or investments made under section 186 of theCompanies Act 2013 are covered in the notes of the financial statement for the year ended31st March 2019.